jonathancraddock/bolt-config/bolt-july2019.md

 sudo certbot --apache -d bolt.example.com
 ```

 Confirm config in `bolt-le-ssl.conf`.
-A few related notes here -> https://github.com/jonathancraddock/NodeRED-Apache-ReverseProxy and copied the modeified config below.
-I specified slightly more relaxed ciphers which means the site should be accessible to some slightly older versions of IE and Safari.
+A few related notes here -> https://github.com/jonathancraddock/NodeRED-Apache-ReverseProxy and I've copied a sample modified config below.
+I specified slightly more relaxed ciphers which means the site should be accessible to some older versions of IE and Safari.
 Still scoring "A+" in the Globalsign SSL Checker, although the cipher score has dropped to 90%. :-(

 ```bash
 <IfModule mod_ssl.c>